shakacode/redux-tree/README.md

 ]
 ```

 To make this code work, few changes required in how Redux iterates over the reducers.
 Instead of tightly couple each reducer to the single leaf, let’s let the leaf decide which part(s) of state will be updated in the response to the action.
-This is what `redux-trees` does.
+This is what `redux-tree` does.

 ## Implementation details
-`redux-trees` is an alternative version of Redux's `combineReducers` method.
+`redux-tree` is an alternative version of Redux's `combineReducers` method.
 It allows declaring the changes in the state, caused by the action, as a sequence of functions.

-`redux-trees` represents the state as an Immutable `Record` to handle deep updates and to prevent state mutations. [`immutable-js`](http://facebook.github.io/immutable-js/) is required.
+`redux-tree` represents the state as an Immutable `Record` to handle deep updates and to prevent state mutations. [`immutable-js`](http://facebook.github.io/immutable-js/) is required.

 Packages from Redux eco system should be compatible with it as the only change it introduces is how Redux _internally_ iterates over the reducers.